ericwbailey/ericwbailey.website/source/published/thoughts-on-embedding-alternative-text-metadata-into-images.md

   </p>
 </blockquote>

-Here, the key factor is that my dog’s name is Chicken, but you’d only know that if I told you.
+The key factor here is that my dog’s name is Chicken, but you’d only know that if I told you.

 Another example are images that are frequently shared on some chat apps some friends and I use.
 The image’s visual content has long ceased to be relevant, and is instead now shorthand for inside jokes we share.